Choosing a new vendor is always tricky.

 The 10 best translation companies

-As we saw with the hotel example, there are many aspects to keep in mind when you decide which is the best option for you.
+As we saw with the hotel example above, there are many aspects to keep in mind when you decide which is the best option for you.

 Need an industry specialist?
 Shouldn’t be a problem.